Patrick Donnelly (poet)

-Donnelly is director of the Poetry Seminar at The Frost Place in Franconia, New Hampshire, and will be teaching for the Seminar in August, 2021.
-[2]He is currently an associate editor of Poetry International and a contributing editor of Trans-Portal, and from 1999 to 2009 he was an associate editor at Four Way Books.
+Since 2024, Donnelly has served as Program Director for The Frost Place in Franconia, New Hampshire, and also directed the Poetry Seminar at The Frost Place.
+[2] He is currently an associate editor of Poetry International and a contributing editor of Trans-Portal, and from 1999 to 2009 he was an associate editor at Four Way Books.
 He received his MFA from the Warren Wilson College MFA Program for Writers, and has taught at Smith College, Colby College, the Lesley University MFA in Creative Writing Program, and Lynchburg College.
 Donnelly's awards include a U.S./Japan Creative Artists Program Award, an Artist Fellowship from the Massachusetts Cultural Council, the Margaret Bridgman Fellowship in Poetry from the Bread Loaf Writers' Conference, and a 2018 Amy Clampitt Residency Award.